top of page

 • Holidays or unnecessary travel

-You can however apply to use your KiwiSaver to pay off amounts that are outstanding and in arrears.
+However, applications can include amounts that are outstanding and in arrears.

-It’s important to make sure you consider all other available options first before making this significant decision.
-Withdrawing your kiwisaver needs to be a last resort.
+It’s important to consider all other available options first before making this significant decision.
+Withdrawing KiwiSaver due to financial hardship is best considered as last resort.

 • Bank statements